 One of the first coats specifically designed for work, the men’s chore jacket was generally crafted from heavy twill, denim, or canvas fabric, with the chore coat’s primary role being to keep workers warm and serve as protection when performing outdoor work.
-The quintessential twill, denim or canvas chore coat design featured two oversized breast pockets, two hip pockets, exposed button closure, and an extended collar which could be flipped up to protect the workers from sunburn during the warmer months.
+The quintessential twill, denim or canvas design featured two oversized breast pockets, two hip pockets, exposed button closure, and an extended collar which could be flipped up to protect the workers from sunburn during the warmer months.

 The chore coat took a boxy shape and was worn loose fitting, perfect for layering in cooler weather.

 Generally thought to be invented in the early 20th century for American labourers, the chore coat can also be traced back to France.
 The French chore coat emerged in the late 19th century as a piece of outerwear for French workers and came in a distinctive rich blue hue.
 The French iteration of the chore coat was known as a bleu de travail, which translates to ‘work blue’.
 Unlike its American counterpart, the French chore coat often had one breast pocket rather than two.

 One of the most well-known proponents of the French chore jacket was the late noted street style photographer Bill Cunningham, who picked up the indigo piece at a French hardware store for $20 (an absolute bargain today) was rarely seen without it in the decades that followed.
 Cunningham incorporated the French chore jacket into his daily uniform, favouring the garment for its large pockets which were handy for storing film whilst he made his way around town on a bicycle.